-Improved data security
+1. Ensures higher data security

-It was decided that the digital wallet should be developed on blockchain to safely store sensitive customer information and details via decentralisation.
-As a certified cloud partner of Microsoft Azure, we were able to propose an Azure-based infrastructure for both the application and the blockchain layer of the digital wallet.
+Take the case of an airline customer of ours – A leading Singapore airline with a successful frequent flyer program, they planned to develop a digital wallet application for customers to convert airline miles to digital currency.
+However, it needed a secure, scalable solution to address the trust and security issues it was having in its existing setups with multiple partners.
+The digital wallet was to be developed on blockchain to safely store sensitive customer information and details via decentralisation.
+As a certified cloud partner of Microsoft Azure, Cloud Kientics was able to propose an Azure-based infrastructure for both the application and the blockchain layer of the digital wallet.
 The cloud’s elastic storage and high-performing data engine could provide enhanced scalability, reliability, security and support.

-As a result, the world’s first blockchain-based airline loyalty digital wallet application on Azure was created, earning the airline global acclaim and a steady, significant increase in adoption rates among merchants and customers alike.
+As a result, the world’s first blockchain-based, airline loyalty digital wallet application on Azure was created, earning the airline global acclaim and a steady, significant increase in adoption rates among merchants and customers alike.

-Building the future of payments
+Building the future of digital payments

 Follow us on LinkedIn for more cloud updates.